KEY USE CASES

 Al Rawi had a hunch that Box was the right platform right off the bat.
 It had three key benefits that the LA County Defender's Office really needed:

 - The right level of security and compliance

-That last one was particularly important, because the department has to comply with the criminal justice information system certification called CJUS — an extensive regulation with over a dozen requirements, governed by the FBI.
-Box meets the CJUS requirements in a way most other cloud content management platforms cannot.
+That last one was particularly important, because the department has to comply with the criminal justice information system certification called CJIS — an extensive regulation with over a dozen requirements, governed by the FBI.
+Box meets the CJIS requirements in a way most other cloud content management platforms cannot.
 The courts also impose specific security boundaries around who can see what information, and any platform the team used had to follow that criteria explicitly.
 Box also gives the Public Defender's Office the ability to control their own encryption, limit access to files, and otherwise get granular with user security settings.